amitdubeyup/coding-learning-resources/full-stack/sorting.md

 - O(1) - In-place sorting

 ### Approach
+Insertion Sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+It works by taking elements from the unsorted portion and inserting them into their correct position in the sorted portion.
+The algorithm solves the sorting problem by maintaining a sorted subarray at the beginning, gradually expanding it by inserting each subsequent element into its proper place within the sorted subarray.
+This is similar to how people sort playing cards in their hands.

+**Detailed Step-by-Step Approach:**
-1. Start with the second element (index 1).
+1. Start with the second element (index 1) as the first element (index 0) is considered already sorted.
-2. Compare it with the previous elements.
+2. Take the current element and compare it with elements in the sorted portion (to its left).
-3. Shift all larger elements to the right to make space.
+3. Shift all larger elements in the sorted portion one position to the right to make space.
-4. Insert the current element in its correct position.
+4. Insert the current element into its correct position within the sorted portion.
-5. Repeat for each subsequent element.
+5. Move to the next element and repeat the process.
+6. Continue until all elements have been inserted into their correct positions in the sorted array.
+7. The algorithm maintains that at each iteration, the subarray from index 0 to i is sorted.

 ### JavaScript Implementation
 ```javascript